boktae7/colorectaltumor/README.md

 For details see [End-to-End Object Detection with Transformers](https://ai.facebook.com/research/publications/end-to-end-object-detection-with-transformers) by Nicolas Carion, Francisco Massa, Gabriel Synnaeve, Nicolas Usunier, Alexander Kirillov, and Sergey Zagoruyko.

 The license for this code is at "https://github.com/facebookresearch/detr".
+For more information about DETR, please refer to the site above.

 ## Evaluation
 To evaluate DETR R50 on COCO val5k with a single GPU run: